david-mov/david-mov/README.md

 I’m a 20 year old Argentine boy starting my career as a programmer.
 I’m a **Programming Technician** graduated from [E.E.S.T n°2](https://yellow.place/es/escuela-de-educaci%C3%B3n-secundaria-t%C3%A9cnica-n2-lomas-de-zamora-temperley-argentina) of Buenos Aires. and I’m on the way to be a **Full Stack Web Developer** studying at [Henry Academy](https://www.soyhenry.com/).

-- 🌱 I’m currently working on a individual project for the Henry Academy bootcamp.
+- 🌱 I’m currently working on a final project for the Henry Academy bootcamp.
-- 📚 I’m currently learning Full Stack: React, Redux, Node, Express, Sequelize.
+- 📚 I’m currently learning Typescript, React Native and MongoDB-Moongose.
 - ⭐ Full-Stack Teaching Assistant in the Bootcamp Pre Course.
 - 😍 My hobbies are writing songs, training, and playing basketball.
 - 🌐 Visit my [LinkedIn](https://www.linkedin.com/in/sergio-david-movsichoff-221824209/).